cruncher/sparky/README.md

 ![alt tag](https://raw.githubusercontent.com/cruncher/sparky/master/images/sparky-logo.png)

-<strong>Sparky is a live data binding template/view layer for HTML/JS.
-Sparky enhances the DOM with declarative data bindings and composeable templates, updates Django-style tags and filters and renders DOM changes in batches at the browser frame rate for performance.</strong>
+<strong>Sparky is a live data binding templating engine that enhances the DOM with declarative tags and composeable templates, updating tags and rendering changes in batches at the browser frame rate for performance.</strong>

 ## A Quick Example